Search

 € 30,00

 WOILLEZ, Catherine Thérèse.
 Emma, ou le Robinson des Demoiselles.
 3me édition.
 Paris, Langlumé et Peltier, 1842.Sm.8vo.
 Original decorated boards.
 With engraved frontispiece, engraved titlepage and 2 steelengraved plates.
 332 pp. First issued in 1835. - A robinsonnade in which the protagonist is a woman, conceived in the wake of countless imitations of Defoe's masterpiece The life and strange surprising adventures of Robinson Crusoe (1719).
-The French author, Woillez (1781-1859), was the author of a large number of novels, mostly children's books. - A popular French Robinsonnade with a female hero.
+The French author, Woillez (1781-1859), was the author of a large number of novels, mostly children's books. - A popular French Robinsonade with a female hero.
 [Boeknr.: 36141 ]

 € 95,00